The series

 Leading Generative AI Adoption in UK SMEs.

-Nine articles.
+Ten articles.
 One conclusion: GenAI adoption is not primarily a technology challenge.
-It is a leadership and meaning-making challenge.
+It's a leadership challenge — about helping people make sense of a confusing, fast-moving technology.
 The organisations that understood this — and acted accordingly — made the most progress.

 GenAI Readiness Is Not a Technology Problem.
 It's a Leadership One.